srayner/CivMonitor/README.md

 CivMonitor
 ==========

-Monitors hosts by pinging and storing results in database
+A ZF2 module to monitor hosts by pinging and storing results in a database.